 Margarita Colberg

 Hi, and welcome to my home page.
-I am currently a PhD candidate in the Chemical Physics Theory Group at the University of Toronto.
+I was formerly a student in the Chemical Physics Theory Group at the University of Toronto, where I completed my PhD under the guidance of Prof. Jeremy Schofield.

 Education